 Our Program Quiz can help you find your perfect Program match!
 Or get the full Program run-down in our catalogue.
 This catalogue provides information about Pacific Discovery's values and program design, as well as program descriptions and testimonials!

 It’s also time to fully embrace one of the oldest Hawaiian traditions, the Imu, a form of underground oven.
-We’ll ground taro leaves, set the stones and prepare the food whilst sharing stories with our local hosts.
-When it’s ready, we’ll get to work taking the food from the ground to the table, ready to feast!
+We’ll ground taro leaves, set the stones and prepare the food whilst sharing stories with our local hosts and when it’s ready, we’ll get to work taking the food from the ground to the table, ready to feast!
 There are so many unique landscapes on this environmentally rich island, and the next few days have you exploring one of the coolest!
 This is sure to be an adventure of otherworldly perceptions, with self exploration and hiking throughout Volcanoes National Park, one of the most unique landscapes in the world.